NSHipster/articles/2018-11-05-language-server-protocol.md

 whereas other editors aimed to be general-purpose with at least a modicum of support for many languages.
 (The term <abbr title="Integrated Development Environment">IDE</abbr>
-is often used to describe the former).
+is often used to describe the former.)

 Case in point:
 _You'd be stubborn not to use Xcode for app development